 Months of entry

-This programme will develop your critical analysis of key issues within health and medicine, health policy and health planning from a social science perspective.
+This programme offers a unique opportunity for you to develop a critical understanding of the key issues within health and medicine, health policy and health planning, and of the determinants of health and health inequalities from a social science perspective.

 - You will examine health issues that arise for different population groups and across national boundaries, including social and cultural constructions of health, disability and chronic illness, and global and national health policies.